-Moving boxes of CFLs and light bulbs requires bending and lifting which can cause injury if done incorrectly.
+Moving boxes of lamps requires bending and lifting which can cause injury if done incorrectly.
 Simple precautions should be used as a means of prevention.

 - When lifting, bring objects near to the body; do not try to lift at arm's length. - Bend your knees and keep the back straight. - Only lift what you can manage safely; ask for assistance if it is needed.